 - 1/4 cup ketchup

 1 Tablespoon minced onion

-1 finely-chopped dill pickle slice
+1 finely-minced dill pickle slice

 1/4 teaspoon prepared mustard cuts the sweet & adds some zing, if desired

 Mix all together & pour into repurposed container - ENJOY!